 I would love love LOVE if you could leave a review in the comments… I love hearing what you thought, any changes you made, the stories behind what made you try my recipes.
 Also, if you share a photo on Instagram, please tag me @desertislanddishes, it makes my day to see you making my creations!

-PrintChristmas Pavlova
+PrintChristmas Wreath Pavlova

 Looking for an easy show stopping festive dessert?
-This Christmas Pavlova is the recipe for you.
+This Christmas Wreath Pavlova is the recipe for you.
 Imagine a stunning pavlova wreath topped with vanilla-whipped cream and fruity berries.
 All topped off with a dusting of snowy icing sugar…

 - Prep Time: 30 minutes